edmundofuentes/blog/source/_posts/2018-08-20-quick-fix-for-yubikey-gpg-ssh.md

 ```

-From this, the quick-n-dirty solution is to add that command to as a bash alias by appending this line to the end of the `~/.bash_profile` file:
+Knowing this, the quick-n-dirty solution is to add that command as a bash alias by appending this line to the end of the `~/.bash_profile` file:

 ```bash